jaysik/gcf/readme.md

-Calculates the Greatest Common Factor of two numbers.
+# Calculates the Greatest Common Factor of two numbers.

-# This loops through the division of the two numbers until there are no remainders.
+This loops through the division of two numbers until there are no remainders to find the greatest common factor.

-# Requirements: Python
+### Requirements: Python

-# Call this file in the same directory in the console with the command: "python GCF.py" and follow the prompts.
+Call this file in the same directory in the console with the command: "python GCF.py" and follow the prompts.